-The term "SIMPLE IRA" serves as an acronym for Savings Incentive Match Plan for Employees Individual Retirement Account (IRA).
-This type of IRA makes sense for small businesses in part because of its more affordable maintenance costs than other retirement plans.
+"SIMPLE IRA" is an acronym for Savings Incentive Match PLan for Employees Individual Retirement Account.
+This type of IRA makes sense for small businesses, in part because of its affordable maintenance compared to other retirement plans.

 How the Plan Works

-In a Simple IRA plan, the employer establishes an individual Traditional IRA account for each of his or her employees.
-Both the employer and employees can then contribute to these accounts, earning tax benefits both at the time of the contribution and later, by deferring income taxes on the profits earned on the assets in the account.
+In a SIMPLE IRA plan, the employer establishes an IRA for each employee.
+Both the employer and employees can then contribute to these accounts.
+Both the employer and the employees earn tax benefits at the time of contribution.
+Employees also receive tax benefits when they withdraw from the account in retirement years.

-- Employees covered by a Simple IRA can contribute to their individual Simple IRA account through regular payroll deductions.
+As with other types of retirement accounts, employees covered by a SIMPLE IRA enjoy the advantage of contributing to their individual SIMPLE IRA account through regular payroll deductions.
 They will receive a tax deduction and the investments in the account can grow tax-deferred until withdrawn at retirement.

-- The employer who sponsors a Simple IRA plan generally has no filing requirements with the IRS.
-The financial institution that handles the investments for the Simple IRA typically handles most of the work.
+The employer who sponsors a SIMPLE IRA plan generally has no filing requirements with the IRS, which makes the system even easier for the employer.
+The financial institution that handles the investments for the SIMPLE IRA typically handles most of the work.

 Account Contribution Limits

-Company employees can contribute $12,500 in 2018.
-Employees aged 50 years or older can make additional catch-up contributions of $3,000 for a total of $15,500 if permitted by the plan.
-Additionally, if an employee participates in any other plan during the year and has elective salary reductions under those plans, the employee can contribute a maximum of $18,000 across all plans.
+For 2020, company employees can contribute up to $13,500.
+Employees who are 50 or older can make additional "catch-up" contributions of $3,000, for a total of $16,500.
+Additionally, if an employee participates in any other plan during the year and has elective salary reductions under those plans, the employee can contribute a maximum of $19,500 across all plans.

-The IRS assesses a 10 percent penalty for early withdrawal on all Simple IRA account withdrawals before the age of 59.5 years old, and even worse, if the employee makes those withdrawals within the first two years of participation in the Simple IRA plan, the IRS increases the 10 percent penalty tax to a whopping 25 percent.
+In addition to standard income taxes—as with a traditional IRA account—the IRS assesses a 10% penalty for early withdrawal on all SIMPLE IRA account withdrawals before the age of 59½ years old.
+If the employee makes those withdrawals within the first two years of participation in the SIMPLE IRA plan, the IRS increases the 10% penalty tax to 25%.